diocomweb/website/docs/programs/diode_affiliate_prorgram.md

 The Referral Code system is governed by the [Diode Foundation Referral Program](https://diode.foundation/docs/programs/ambassador_registration_program.html).

-The Affiliate Program activities require a Referral Code, and are then governed by the [Diode Affiliate Program terms](https://diode.io/affiliate).
+Affiliate activities (which require a Referral Code) are governed by the [Diode Affiliate Agreement](https://diode.io/affiliate).